LesterLyu/owlready2/src/owlready2/README.md

  An SQLite Store

  Class `Graph`
+  - `__init__` constructor
       - Manage the connection to the SQLite file, in memory or on disk.
       - Initialize the database with predefined schema.
 L169-201
       - Upgrade previous database schema to latest schema (to version 9).
 L218-411
-  - Analyze the database, make sure `sqlite_stat1` table is consistent with other tables, why?.
+  - `analyze()` Analyze the database, make sure `sqlite_stat1` table is consistent with other tables, why?.
 L416
   - Handle write lock.
 L455-L461
   - `select_abbreviate_method(self)` Make `world`, `subgraph`, `subgraph.onto` uses the `_abbreviate(...)` and
     `_unabbreviate(...)` method defined in triplelite.
 L463-483